Kitlonglai/javascript-prep-0223-code-solutions/prep-javascript-objects/prep-javascript-objects-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What data types can object properties hold?
+- What data types can object properties hold? strings, numbers, and booleans
 - Describe the syntax (structure) of object-literals in JavaScript.
+Assignment of variable followed by the opening curly brace for the object code block.
+Inside the curly brace, there are properties followed with a colon and property value seperated by commas for multiple properties.
 ## Notes

 All student notes should be written here.